kgroveshok/z80-homebrew/DEV-DIARY.md

 Langague Enhancements:

-* TODO CART? to get the current cart id
 * TODO Add MENUS which is like MENU but instead of the item number selected it is a pointer to the menu item text
 * TODO Add CHECKBOX which functions like MENU but also takes a block of memory used as a check box value.
 If the prefilled value is 0 then dont allow toggle.

+* TODO Make the MENU function look nicer and responsive
+* TODO Add to MENU word returning not just the number selected but also the string
 * TODO BETWEEN? word to check is tos is between a range. could just use a uword with lt and tg checks
-* TODO Add to MENU word returning not just the number selected but also the string
 * TODO Need a RROT and LROT bitwise byte rotate like the Z80 RRC and RLC op codes
 * TODO Add a version of CALL that takes a block of mem with reg pairs that are loaded before the call and return the values
 * TODO  once fixed words add uword with prefix of star that is searched for by the run command that allows menu generated to start that word